 Gazing at the huge plane trees lining both sides of the canal while holding a cocktail, one of our fellow travelers remarks, “It’s like slow cooking, it brings out all the flavors.”
 His comment aptly captures the richness of what it’s like to take a barge cruise through the Alsace and Lorraine regions of France on European Waterways’ 12-passenger hotel barge, Panache.

 Barging is distinctly different than either ocean or river cruising.
-It is slower and far more intimate.
-It is also more authentic, taking passengers to smaller locales that are inaccessible to larger vessels.
+It is slower, far more intimate and also more authentic, taking passengers to smaller locales that are inaccessible to larger vessels.

 Slow and steady

 A form of slow travel, barging fully immerses travelers in their surroundings.
 Hotel barges leisurely meander through canals (and, occasionally, other relatively small inland waterways) at speeds averaging no more than 4 or 5 miles an hour.

 There are often only inches of space to spare between the boats and the banks of the canals that hug them.
 The motion of the boats is so gentle that it’s virtually impossible, even for the most squeamish guest, to feel queasy.
 Each evening, barges moor until the next morning at places too small to be called ports.
 (Barges aren’t allowed to travel after dark).